Creating an Elevated Structure on Pilings

 - Select Build> Deck Railing> Straight Deck Railing from the menu, then click and drag to draw Deck Railings that snap to the Exterior Room Polyline created previously.

-- An Invisible Wall will automatically connect the outer deck railing from the walls of the enclosed structure to prevent an "island" room from being created.
+- An Invisible Wall, or Room Divider, will automatically connect the outer deck railing from the walls of the enclosed structure to prevent an "island" room from being created.
 This is expected program behavior.

 - Create an Exterior Room Polyline for the Deck Railing, as described above.